-All efforts should be made by the CEO/Principal and all involved employees to bring resolution to any concern/complaint as soon as possible.
+The CEO/Principal and all involved employees should make all efforts to bring resolution to any concern/complaint as soon as possible.

 Procedures for Addressing Complaints between Employees and the CEO/Principal

 If a concern/complaint has not been resolved to the satisfaction of the employee after discussions with school leadership, or if the concern/complaint is regarding the CEO/Principal, employees should submit a letter of complaint in writing to the Board of Trustees.
 Letters can be mailed to the attention of the Board at 888 Coleman Road, Gettysburg, PA 17325 or submitted by email to board@gettysburgmontessoricharter.org.